canonical/praecepta/en/index.md

 to the left, and presented here as a single page to aid searching.

+## Diátaxis

+Use Diátaxis to structure product documentation.
+Diátaxis provides rules that help you identify the type of document that you are writing.
+Document types include:

+- Tutorial
+- How-to guide
+- Reference
+- Explanation

+Each type serves a different user need — it is useful to understand the needs being addressed as these will influence the documentation approach.

+Refer to the [official Diátaxis website](https://diataxis.fr/) for more information.

 ## Spelling

 Canonical is a UK based company, and uses British English throughout.
 There